crpiano/pianolessonszurich.github.io/_services/lessonsinzurich.md

 Shared piano lessons and parent-child piano lessons.

 ## You will
 * Play and read songs from different styles quickly, working at the same time on piano technique, sight-reading, and musicality, and enhancing your talents.
 Do you want to play the songs that you like?
 Do you want to play for your family and friends?
-The goal is for you to enjoy playing the piano and to be able to play the pieces you like soon!
+The goal is for you to enjoy and be able to play the pieces you like soon!
-* Lose your fear of music theory by studying it applied to the pieces that you learn.
+* Lose your fear of music theory by studying it applied to the pieces you learn.
 * Write your own songs, improvise and train your musical ear.
 * Learn several styles of music, starting from a classical approach and taking into account your preferences.
 * Play four hands duets with me, other students, or a family member.